Rainhard Fendrich: Return to Austria (from 1997)

-Further artistic achievements
+Other work

-Also in 1997, Fendrich had success as a film actor in the lead role of Fröhlich geschieden (Happily divorced) (ZDF) alongside Christina Plate and Helmut Fischer.
-In 1998 he played Billy Flynn in the musical Chicago at the Theater an der Wien, and in 2002 and 2003 he appeared as Jeff Zodiak in the musical WakeUp, written by him and arranged by Christian Kolonovits and Harold Faltermeyer, with less success at the Raimund Theater.
+Fendrich has appeared in numerous Austrian and German movies.
+In 1997, he played the lead role in Fröhlich geschieden ("Happily divorced") (ZDF) alongside Christina Plate and Helmut Fischer.
+In 1998, he played Billy Flynn in the musical Chicago at the Theater an der Wien, and in 2002 and 2003 he appeared as Jeff Zodiak in the musical WakeUp, written by him and arranged by Christian Kolonovits and Harold Faltermeyer, with less success at the Raimund Theater.

 Fendrich received the Austrian Golden Romy award for most popular presenter in TV entertainment three times.
 In 1994, 1995 and 2000, he was nominated for the Amadeus Austrian Music Award four times before winning it in 2002.
 Austrian NEWS magazine readers voted him "Best Entertainer of the Decade" in same year.

 As an entertainer, he was the first host of Die Millionenshow, the Austrian version of Who Wants to Be a Millionaire.
 He also hosted the game show Deal or No Deal in 2005.
 Both shows aired on ORF.
-From 2008 he hosted the show Sing and Win! (a variation of the US format Don't forget the lyrics) on the private TV station ATV.
+From 2008, he hosted the show Sing and Win! (a variation of the US show Don't Forget the Lyrics!) on the TV station ATV.

-Rest of career

-He has appeared in numerous Austrian and German movies.

-The concert on Donauinselfest which Fendrich gave "instead and for Georg Danzer" who a few weeks before the event had to refuse because of his rapidly progressing disease, attracted 200.000 fans on 23 June 2007.

-Private life
+Personal life

 Fendrich was married to Andrea Sator from 1984 to 2003, with whom he has two sons.
 Their daughter died of a viral disease in 1989 at the age of 17 months.

 When Fendrich was found to have bought cocaine in early April 2006 in the course of police surveillance of a dealer ring, he confessed and claimed to have been using it for 15 years.
-Immediately afterwards, the artist went through voluntary withdrawal and has since participated in anti-drug campaigns, but was sentenced to an unconditional fine of 37,500 euros in May for possession of cocaine and the (later largely abandoned) "passing on of drugs".
+Immediately afterwards, he went through voluntary withdrawal and has since participated in anti-drug campaigns, but was sentenced to an unconditional fine of €37,500 in May for possession of cocaine and the (later largely abandoned) "passing on of drugs".

-On December 4, 2010, Fendrich married his long-time girlfriend Ina Nadine Wagler in Berlin.
-Their son was born on March 10, 2011.
-After the couple separated in 2012, the divorce took place in November 2016.
+On 4 December 2010, Fendrich married his long-time girlfriend Ina Nadine Wagler in Berlin.
+Their son was born on 10 March 2011.
+The couple separated in 2012 and divorced in November 2016.